|University Location||Orange, New South Wales|

 |International Places||10 (total 40)|

-Offered full-time at Charles Sturt University’s Orange Campus, the Bachelor of Dental Science is a five-year undergraduate dentistry degree developed in close association with the industry to prepare you for a career as a dental practitioner.
+Offered full-time at Charles Sturt University’s Orange Campus, the Bachelor of Dental Science is a 5-year undergraduate-entry dentistry degree developed in close association with the industry to prepare you for a career as a dental practitioner.

 During Years 1 and 2, there is a strong focus on core biomedical and dental sciences.
 Foundation theoretical materials will be presented in lecture style, but small-group seminars and case-based interactions will feature throughout the curriculum.